 Savor chaotic mornings with Cheerios spilling all over the table while we linger and take our time and enjoy early morning conversations and Bible reading.

-Soak up those moments when the morning shine gently sweeps over the park as spend an unhurried morning playing and making new friends.
+Soak up those moments when the morning sunshine gently sweeps over the park as spend an unhurried morning playing and making new friends.

 Watch your child’s face light up as they jump off the side of the pool for the first time as they conquer their fear.